 In fall 2006, the children and their birth parents were in a car accident.
-The kids were aged two, three and nine years at the time.
+The kids were ages two, three and nine years old at the time.
 Though the children survived, the Crown alleges they’ve been the victims of horrific abuse since they were adopted by their aunt and uncle in 2009 and relocated to Calgary.

 There is a publication ban in the case to protect the identities of the children.

 The Crown alleges it was a teacher who first noticed there was a problem when one of the children, age 7, came to school with a “swollen and bruised face” in January 2011.
 A school counsellor was notified, who then interviewed the young girl.